-At December 31, 2004 the Company has the following financial instruments: cash and cash equivalents, long-term stock investment, accounts payable and accrued liabilities.
+At December 31, 2005 the Company has the following financial instruments: cash and cash equivalents, long-term stock investment, accounts payable and accrued liabilities.
 The carrying value of cash and cash equivalents, accounts payable and accrued liabilities approximates their fair value based on the liquidity of these financial instruments or based on their short-term nature.
-The estimated fair value of the stock investment was determined based on a review by members of senior management of qualitative and quantitative factors, including periodic financial statements of the investee and an appraisal performed by an independent appraiser, and is approximately equal to its carrying value after an impairment write-down in 2002.